 A robust partnership campaign between Netflix and Microsoft set around the launch of Stranger Things Season 3.
-Increased brand love on both sides was delivered by leveraging shared values and a common insight to pay off Microsoft’s mission of empowerment through technology.
-This campaign delivered a ton of custom, unique content that Stranger Things and Microsoft fans couldn't get enough of.
+Increased brand love on both sides was delivered by leveraging shared values and a common insight to pay off Microsoft's mission of empowerment through technology.
+In addition, this campaign delivered a ton of custom, unique content that Stranger Things and Microsoft fans couldn't get enough of.

 Stranger Things Season 3 takes place in 1985—the same year Microsoft released the original Windows.
 To set the stage, the campaign teased the partnership by taking Windows social channels back to 1985, with throwback content we knew Microsoft fans would love.

 By turning our social channels strange, the campaign invoked a spirit of discovery and intrigue with our fanbases and got them guessing about what's to come.
 A unique set of throwback and Stranger Things content for Microsoft fans and customers with digital web store takeovers, custom windows themes, and more.